dvsa/cvs-tsk-atf-daily-schedules/README.md

 The application runs on port `:3002` by default.

+## Packaging the project locally

+The `package` npm script takes a ZIP_NAME variable.
+To set the variable when running manually use `ZIP_NAME=zipName npm run package`.
+This will produce a file called zipName.zip.

 ### Environments

-We use `NODE_ENV` environment variable to set multi-stage builds (region, stages) through npm scripts to load the relevant `.env.<NODE_ENV>` file from the root folder into the `serverless.yml` file as we don't rely on serverless for deployment.
+We use `NODE_ENV` environment variable to set the stage. `NODE_ENV` is set through npm scripts (package.json) to load the relevant `.env.<NODE_ENV>` file from the root folder into the `serverless.yml`.
-If no `NODE_ENV` value is provided when running the scripts, it will default its `NODE_ENV` value to 'development' with the `.env.development` config file.
+If no `NODE_ENV` value is provided when running the scripts, it will default its `NODE_ENV` value to 'local' with the `.env.local` config file.

 The defaulted values for 'stage' and 'region' are `'local'`.
 Please refer to the values provided in the `serverless.yml` file.